It’s not always obvious, but signs that a young person has started gambling can include:

 What you can do

-If you’re a parent or have a young person in your life, talk to them about the risks of gambling, as well as the possible consequences.
+If you’re a parent, guardian or have a young person in your life, talk to them about the risks and harms associated with gambling.

 Informed young people are better able to make critical decisions about if and how they participate in gambling when they become adults.